 The biggest portfolio allocations in terms of specific projects are 28% to onshore wind, 25% to residential solar and 14% to land solar.
 The portfolio yields 7.7%.

 Growth has been phenomenal, despite a hiccup in 2019 (revenue growth of just 2%).
 In 2020 revenue was up 32% to $186.9 million while distributable EPS rose 13% to $1.58.
 In the most recently reported second quarter of 2021 revenue was up 21% to $58.9 million and distributable EPS grew 43% to $0.57.

 Big picture, Hannon continues to grow its portfolio while taking advantage of low rates to reduce its cost of capital.
 There are some project delays due to supply chain issues, but so far nothing too serious.

 Shares of HASI peaked at 72.42 in early January then slid for several months, finally bottoming out near 45 in May.
 Since then, the stock has been climbing slowly but steadily.
-Trading near 56 today HASI is currently above its 50-day line.
-The stock has reacted positively to last week’s Q2 earnings report.
+Trading near 61 today, HASI is currently above its 50-day line.
+Third-quarter earnings will be reported November 4.

 Small-Cap REIT #2: Safehold (SAFE)

 Safehold is the only public company I’m aware of that specializes in ground leases, which represent ownership of the land underlying commercial real estate projects.
 The land is leased to the owners/operators of the real estate built on the property under long-term leases of 30 to 99 years (with renewal options).
 The pitch for real estate developers is that by working with Safehold they can run a more efficient operation and unlock the value of the land beneath their buildings.